Bahai Library Online

 “Absolute equality in fortunes, honours, commerce, agriculture, industry would end in chaos, in disorganisation of the means of existence, and in universal disappointment; the order of the community would be quite destroyed.”

 Although absolute equality is not possible, extremes of poverty and wealth must certainly be eliminated.
 Each person has the right to the basic necessities of life but no-one has the right to more wealth than he or she can use.
-Taxation laws should be designed to ensure that everyone exists within comfortable limits.
+‘Abdu’l-Bahá explained, more than 100 years ago, that there should be a minimum wage and that taxation laws should be designed to ensure that everyone exists within comfortable limits.

 Each local community would contribute to the national funds, if it could afford to do so, but could also be supported by national funds if necessary.
-The same principle would apply at international level.
+The same principle would apply to national communities, who could support others or be supported themselves.
+This system already applies within the Bahá’í community.

 “The time will come in the near future when humanity will become so much more sensitive than at present that the man of great wealth will not enjoy his luxury, in comparison with the deplorable poverty about him.
 He will be forced, for his own happiness, to expend his wealth to procure better conditions for the community in which he lives.”

-"The secrets of the whole economic question are Divine in nature, and are concerned with the world of the heart and spirit."
+“The secrets of the whole economic question are…concerned with the world of the heart and spirit.”

 The text of all these leaflets remains the copyright of Warwick Bahá'í Bookshop.
 The Bookshop is happy for people to download individual copies for their own purposes.
 Printed copies can be purchased from the Warwick Bookshop.
 Individuals or communities wishing to translate or print these leaflets in other countries please contact the Bookshop for permission.